rassatl/ProjetPerso/README.md

-# 🚀 Project Name
+# 🚀 Find my company

-**Project Name** is a powerful and flexible web application built with **Vue.js** and **Leaflet**, designed to showcase and manage company locations on an interactive map.
+**Find my company** is a powerful and flexible web application built with **Vue.js** and **Leaflet**, designed to showcase and manage company locations on an interactive map.
 Users can filter companies by specialties, view company details, and interact with the map for enhanced experience.

 ## 📝 Table of Contents
 - [About](#about)